National Geographic includes the Israel Trail as one of the top twenty epic hikes in the world.

 There are many hotels, guest houses (zimmers) and hostels near most parts of the trail.
 You can get up-to-date recommendations for each section in Jacob Saar's Israel National Trail Guide Book.

 Camping is possible too.
 When you are in a national park or reserve, you can camp in the official camp grounds.
 Outside of the national parks, you can set up tents in open areas.
-If you are not sure, check with the local trail angel.
+If you are not sure, check with the local trail angel in the link above.

 The Israel National Trail is divided into 44 sections which we have categorized by 8 geographic regions of Israel